eric-brechemier/i18n/README.md

     getValue( "user.lastName" ) -> "Doe"

-When a string value has been provided, the parameter, from the start separator to the end separator, is replaced with the value, which may be empty.
+When a string value has been provided, the parameter, from the start separator to the end separator, is replaced with the value:

       "Name: {firstName} {lastName}"
     + getValue( "firstName" ) -> "John"